Mutual organization: Background

 Many savings and loan associations were also mutual companies, owned by their depositors.

 As a form of corporate ownership the mutual has fallen out of favor in the U.S. since the 1980s.
 Savings and loan industry deregulation and the late 1980s savings and loan crisis led many to change to stock ownership, or in some cases into banks.
 Many large U.S.-based insurance companies, such as the Prudential Insurance Company of America and the Metropolitan Life Insurance Company have demutualized, with shares of stock being distributed to their policyholders to represent the ownership interest they formerly had in the form of their interest as mutual policyholders.

 The Mutual of Omaha Insurance Company has also investigated demutualization, even though its form of ownership is embedded in its name.
 It is noted that other formerly mutual companies such as Washington Mutual, a former savings and loan association, have been allowed to demutualize and yet retain their names.

 The approximate British equivalent of the savings and loan is the building society.
-Building societies also went through an era of demutualisation in the 1980s and 1990s, leaving only one large national building society and currently 43 (Sept 2016) smaller regional and local ones.
+Building societies also went through an era of demutualisation in the 1980s and 1990s, leaving only one large national building society and around forty smaller regional and local ones.
 Significant demutualisation also occurred in Australia and South Africa in the same era.

 Cooperatives are very similar to mutual companies.
 They tend to deal in primarily tangible goods and services such as agricultural commodities or utilities rather than intangible products such as financial services.
 Nevertheless, banking institutions with close ties to the co-operative movement are usually known as credit unions or cooperative banks rather than mutuals.